-It wasn’t a long road trip and I felt like I had prepared so well.
+It wasn’t going to be a long road trip and I had prepared so well.

-I had taken my kids to the playground before we left.
+Before we left, I took my kids to the playground near the hotel.

 By the time we hit the van, they had played, climbed, and of course, ran.
 I had them fed and they’d gone to the bathroom too.

-One hour into our three-hour drive, my five-year-old started screaming.
+Fifteen minutes into our three-hour drive, my daughter started acting out…

 “I. WANT.
 TO.
 BE.
 HOME.”